About The Prince of Wales

 Charitable work and interests

 For more than 40 years The Prince of Wales has been a leader in identifying charitable need and setting up and driving forward charities to meet it.
-Through the years, His Royal Highness has developed a wide range of interests which are today reflected in The Prince's Charities, a group of not-for-profit organisations of which The Prince of Wales is Patron or President.
+Through the years, His Royal Highness has developed a wide range of interests which are today reflected in The Prince of Wales's Charities, a group of not-for-profit organisations of which The Prince of Wales is Patron or President.

 The organisations are active across a broad range of areas including education and young people, environmental sustainability, the built environment, responsible business and enterprise.
 The charities reflect The Prince of Wales's long-term and innovative perspective, and seek to address areas of previously unmet need.

-The work of the Charitable Foundation is two-fold:
+The work of the Charitable Fund is two-fold:

-1. a grant making body that supports a wide range of causes, the primary areas of interest being the built environment, responsible business and enterprise, young people and education, and global sustainability.
+- A grant making body that supports a wide range of causes , the primary areas of interest being the built environment, responsible business and enterprise, young people and education, and global sustainability.

-2. An incubator for initiatives and projects that fall within the Charitable Foundation’s primary areas of interest, mentioned above, such as Accounting for Sustainability.
+- An incubator for initiatives and projects that fall within the Charitable Fund's primary areas of interest.

 The private pursuits and interests of The Prince of Wales are as varied as his concerns - like the welfare of young people and the disadvantaged, music and the arts, the quality of our built environment and sustainability - to which he devotes his public life.

 The Prince is a keen watercolourist and paints whenever his schedule allows.
-Lithographs of his paintings are sold and all proceeds go to The Prince of Wales's Charitable Foundation.
+Lithographs of his paintings are sold and all proceeds go to The Prince of Wales's Charitable Fund.

 His Royal Highness enjoys gardening, especially in his organic garden at Highgrove.
 A keen advocate of traditional rural skills, The Prince enjoys hedgelaying and has hosted the National Hedgelaying Championships at Home Farm.
 He has also laid many of the hedges on Home Farm himself.